The drinker. The family. The friend. The doctor. The boss. Anyone trying to work out what to do.

 The maths nobody puts on the page

-The fee is the cheapest part.
+The fee is not the question.
+The match is.

 How the site works